-During the nine-month period ended on September 30th, 2018, the Company incorporated US\$48.2 million of new facilities, which correspond to a new National project commissioning, two expansions in the National System and one expansion in the Zonal segment.
-Similarly, on the last 12 months, the Company incorporated facilities for US\$97.6 million.
+During 2018, the Company incorporated US\$163.3 million of new facilities, which correspond to two new National projects commissioning, four expansions in the National and one in the Zonal segment.
+Among the commissioned projects, stands out the "Línea 2x220 kV Lo Aguirre - Cerro Navia" project which considers an underground section of approximately 1.5 km.

-1 EBITDA= Operating Revenues + Operating Fixed Costs + Administration and Sales Fixed Costs + Other Income + Finance Leases Amortization
+EBITDA= Operating Revenues + Operating Fixed Costs + Administration and Sales Fixed Costs + Other Income + Finance Leases Amortization

-2 EBITDA Margin= EBITDA/Revenues
+&lt;sup>2 EBITDA Margin= EBITDA/Revenues